Getting to Know the ADD Types – Type 6: Ring of Fire ADD

 - Those with Type 6 ADD tend to have difficulty “turning off” their brains and typically feel overwhelmed with thoughts and emotions.

 - People with Ring of Fire ADD often see, think, feel, and sense too much—anxiety can be especially heightened.

 - Type 6 ADD is made worse with stimulant and serotonergic (serotonin-enhancing) medications alone.

 - People can have both Ring of Fire ADD and bipolar disorder, and some studies suggest that as many as half of the people with bipolar disorder also meet the criteria for ADD.

 Implementing these six tips will help you manage the symptoms of ADD Type 6:

-Elimination Diet: One of the treatment options for Ring of Fire ADD is to start an elimination diet.
-Through the process of elimination, this short-term eating plan can help to identify certain foods that are causing allergies and other digestive reactions.
+One of the treatment options for Ring of Fire ADD is to start an elimination diet.
+Through the process of elimination, and focusing on dietary factors, this short-term eating plan can help to identify certain foods that are causing allergies and other digestive reactions.

 ADD is a neurobiological disorder with serious psychological and social consequences.
 Amen Clinics is here to help you understand your brain and provide treatment options that address more than just symptoms.

 Healing ADD starts with knowing if you have it and then finding out which type you have.
 We’ve helped tens of thousands of people with ADD from all over the world.
 If you suspect that you or a loved one might have ADD, don’t wait to get help.
 Call us today at 888-288-9834 or visit us online to schedule a visit.